zhenrong-wang/hpc-now/CONTRIBUTING.md

 Please follow the general workflow to develop:

-- Clone the source code directly from the HPC-NOW repository, or fork this repo to your github account and then clone to your local device
+- Fork this repo to your github account and then clone to your local device
 - Develop your code and test your build
 - Once done, you can submit a Pull Request (PR) to the HPC-NOW repository.